[Update] Amazon Bedrock AgentCore Managed Harness has been released in preview!

 CleanShot 2026-04-23 at 07.27.49@2x

-Tracing works properly with harnesses as well!
+Tracing works fine with the harness as well!

 Model Switching